charmingbrew/charmingbrew.github.io/_posts/2016-4-4-Dual-Signing.md

     signtool sign /ac MSCV-VSClass3.cer /fd SHA256 /tr http://timestamp.globalsign.com/?signature=sha2 /td SHA256 /as /v "file.exe"

 The first command signs using SHA1 and the second signs using SHA256.
 The /as flag tells signtool to append the second signature and not overwrite the first signature.

+I also recommend verifying the signature afterwards using the following command:

+    signtool verify /pa /all "file.exe"

+If this command should show two valid signatures, your software will be signed and ready to distribute.